markjivko/kronup-php/docs/Api/BillingApi.md

 ## `subscriptionCancel()`

-> Cancel Subscription

-Cancel the Subscription for the current Organization
+> Billing Cancel the Subscription for the current Organization

 {: .new-title }
 > #️⃣ Execute example in terminal